syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/step.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/disabled" %}

 ## Validation

-Seting the `isValid` property to true for valid completion; otherwise, set it to false.
+Setting the `isValid` property to true for valid completion; otherwise, set it to false.
 Indicates whether a step has met its required criteria.
 The default value is false.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}